Codepath-web103-pod32/codepath_web103_finalproject/server/api-instructions.md

     + url
     + taken_date

-- [ ] /api/events/user/:userId -> get all events registered by the user Id, each event has:
+- [x] /api/events/user/:userGithubId -> get all events registered by the user GithubId, each event has: --> Not tested yet
   + id
   + name
   + start_time